ALUMNI LIVING OUT SERVANT-LEADERSHIP

-The faculty and staff at Mount Paran Christian School is thrilled to learn about all of our alumni accomplishments in college and beyond.
-So many graduates have gone on to higher degrees, missions work, entrepreneurial businesses, weddings, and having children of thier own.
+The faculty and staff at Mount Paran Christian School are thrilled to learn about all of our alumni accomplishments in college and beyond.
+So many graduates have gone on to higher degrees, missions work, entrepreneurial businesses, weddings, and having children of their own.
 Check back to this page periodically for additional news about fellow classmates and where they are now.
 We also encourage you to follow us on the Alumni Association Twitter, Facebook, and LinkedIn feeds for updates.

 We want to stay in touch with all alumni!
-Please be sure to send us your updated information for Class Notes in the Wingspan magazine and let us know about some of your recent endeavors!
+Please be sure to send us your updated information for Class Notes in the Wingspan magazine, and let us know about some of your recent endeavors!

 MPCS Alumni Return to Campus to Invest in Current Students

-Ashleigh Youra (2013) and the Mount Paran Christian School Beta Club teamed up last winter on a project called "Winter Blessings.”
-Beta Club collected hats, gloves, granola bars, and wrote notes of encouragement while also providing $5 McDonald’s gift cards, hand warmers, and water bottles to those in need.
+Ashleigh Youra '13 and the Mount Paran Christian School Beta Club teamed up last winter on a project called "Winter Blessings.”
+Beta Club collected hats, gloves, granola bars, and wrote notes of encouragement, while also providing $5 McDonald’s gift cards, hand warmers, and water bottles to those in need.
 This project began when Ashleigh expressed a desire to do something to help homeless people this winter and subsequently approached the Beta Club at MPCS.
 They collaborated and made it happen!

-2016 alum, John Allen Knox, grew up a big-time Auburn University fan and has always been very vocal about his fandom for the school.
-"I have grown up going to football games with my friends and families and have always heard the mic-man leading the crowd in cheers.
-So, this past year when I heard the spot would be open for tryouts, I went for it and ended up getting the role."
+John Allen Knox '16 grew up a big-time Auburn University fan and has always been very vocal about his passion for the school.
+"I have grown up going to football games with my friends and families and have always heard the mic-man leading the crowd in cheers," he shares.
+"This past year when I heard the spot would be open for tryouts, I went for it and ended up getting the role."
 As mic-man, John Allen's responsibilities include being an ambassador for the school, to be the hype man and get the student section into the game, and to lead the cheers for the stadium crowd.
-"The coolest thing that I get to do is being the mic man is leading the crowd in the middle of the field during pre-game cheers.
+"The coolest thing that I get to do is being the mic-man, leading the crowd in the middle of the field during pre-game cheers.
 This gets everybody fired up and ready for kickoff.
 This opportunity has really been great for me because it has allowed me to have a platform and get to use it for Christ.
-Many people see how I act and know who I am due to this position and it serves as a constant reminder to live not for myself but for Christ."
+Many people see how I act and know who I am due to this position, and it serves as a constant reminder to live not for myself but for Christ."